imsanjeevkumar/Task1/Prometheus_and_Grafana-Setup.md

 Connect to EKS cluster using kubectl commands

-To view the list of worker nodes as part of EKS cluster.
+**To view the list of worker nodes as part of EKS cluster, Execute the below command.**

 kubectl get nodes